Asmmund/go_blockchain/README.md

 # go_blockchain
-alpha varsion of  implementation of blockchain using Go
+alpha version of  implementation of blockchain using Go

+## Run
+type `% go run main.go` in your terminal.